zubanls/zuban-docs/features.md

 Currently, false positives can be an issue, but this is expected to improve over time.

+The non-Mypy-compatible mode currently behaves similarly to running `mypy --allow-redefinition-new --local-partial-types --allow-untyped-globals`.
+However, it will likely begin type checking untyped code in the near future, gradually diverging further from Mypy's default behavior."

 If you're experiencing issues but are otherwise satisfied with performance, you can report them via GitHub Issues.
 For commercial support or prioritized help, contact info (at) zubanls.com.